 The management of risk is an integral part of delivering the Council's services.
-Risks are created both by the external environment in which the Council operates and internally from the changes necessary in the pursuit of best borough status.
+Risks are created both by the environment in which the Council operates and from the changes necessary to continue delivering services during and after the Covid-19 pandemic and working towards the Council's vision 2024.

+The Council's Risk Management Framework outlines how the Council delivers risk management.
 Under the guidance of the Corporate Risk Manager, it is the responsibility of everyone who works for the Council to identify, manage and monitor the risks within their service areas in meeting service user expectations and pursuing commercial opportunities.
+The Council's Member Risk Champion provides the key link for risk management between officers and members.

 The Council's Strategic Risk Register identifies those key risks which, if they occur, will prevent the Council from delivering its vision, transformation programmes and overall service outcomes.
 Directorate Risk Registers contain those risks which affect the delivery of services specific to that directorate and are managed by the appropriate directorate.
 These registers play a crucial part in disseminating risk information across the Council, identifying what the key risks are, what the consequences might be, and what is being done to mitigate and manage them.
+The reporting of risk registers to Audit Committee is being expanded to include directorate risks as well as strategic risks.

-Strategic risks are reviewed and reported regularly to Audit Committee.
-Eight of these (including enterprise and regeneration, digital innovation, health, wellbeing and equality) impact directly on the delivery of the Council's vision and transformation programmes, and the remaining ten risks are those which may prevent Calderdale from either partly or completely delivering its overall service objectives and outcomes.
+Five of the strategic risks (including growth and thriving towns; prevention and early intervention; enterprise; digital innovation; health and wellbeing) impact directly on the delivery of the Council's vision and transformation programmes, and the remaining fourteen risks are those which may prevent the Council from either partly or completely delivering its overall service objectives and outcomes.